 - Police registration; if your visa/immigration decision letter states that you must register, then speak with the University’s Student Immigration Team when you arrive in the UK and they will advise how and when to do this

 - The Sponsor Licence Number (SLN) is correct; you can find this number on your CAS.
 Sometimes the ECO will write the CAS number instead of the SLN; this is okay as long as it is the correct CAS number

 - Start date – in most instances the earliest your visa will be valid from is one month before the start date of the course (as stated on your CAS).
 If your course is less than six months (excluding pre-sessional courses) then the earliest date your visa will start is 7 days before the start date of your course

-- Expiry/end date: If you are coming to study on a course for more than six months then the vignette in your passport will be valid for 30 days only.
+- Expiry/end date: If you are coming to study on a course for more than six months then the vignette in your passport will be valid for 30 days only*.
 Once you arrive in the UK you will then be able to collect your visa which should cover the full length of your programme of study.
 Your immigration decision letter will tell you what the full length of your visa will be.
-There are Home Office guidelines which determine how much leave a Tier 4 student should be given.
+There are Home Office guidelines which determine how much leave someone on a Student visa should be given.

 If these guidelines have not been followed then ask the ECO to amend your leave.
 For further details about collecting your visa on arrival to the UK please see our Ask Herts page.